 Thing 2: Stretch And / Or Get Physical

-No matter how tired or out of shape you may be, getting your heart rate pumping first thing in the morning will help you feel strong and refreshed every day.
+No matter how tired or out of shape you may be, getting your heart rate pumping or ridding your body of stiffness first thing in the morning will help you start your day strong and refreshed.

 If you're like me and have (even the shared) responsibility of taking care of your family in the mornings, set your alarm 30 minutes earlier than you'd normally wake.